-- A right to make recommendations regarding the organization's member rights and responsibilities policy. - A right to receive information about the organization, its services, its practitioners and providers and member rights and responsibilities. - A right to a candid discussion of appropriate or medically necessary treatment options for your conditions, regardless of the cost or benefit coverage. - A right to voice complaints or appeals about the organization or the care it provides. - A right to participate with practitioners in making decisions about your health care. - Helpful information about our Quality Programs. - The Health Alliance Plan (HAP) Quality Program aims to assure that safe, effective, patient centered, timely, efficient, and equitable clinical care and services are provided to our beneficiaries.
-Our Quality Management Department manages our Quality Program which monitors and improves the health care and services you receive. - Much like preventive service guidelines, the Healthcare Effectiveness Data and Information Set (HEDIS[®]) is an element that is at the heart of our Quality Program.
+- A right to receive information about the organization, its services, its practitioners and providers and member rights and responsibilities. - A right to be treated with respect and recognition of their dignity and their right to privacy. - A right to participate with practitioners in making decisions about their health care. - A right to candid discussion of appropriate or medically necessary treatment options for their conditions, regardless of cost or benefit coverage. - A right to voice complaints or appeals about the organization or the care it provides. - A right to make recommendations regarding the organization's member rights and responsibilities policy. - A responsibility to supply information (to the extent possible) that the organization and its practitioners and providers need in order to provide care. - A responsibility to follow plans and instructions for care that they have agreed to with their practitioners. - A responsibility to understand their health problems and participate in developing mutually agreed-upon treatment goals, to the degree possible. - Helpful information about our Quality Programs. - The Health Alliance Plan (HAP) Quality Program aims to assure that safe, effective, patient centered, timely, efficient, and equitable clinical care and services are provided to our beneficiaries.
+Our Quality Management Department manages our Quality Program which monitors and improves the health care and services you receive. - Much like preventive service guidelines, the Healthcare Effectiveness Data and Information Set (HEDIS®) is an element that is at the heart of our Quality Program.
 HEDIS describes a comprehensive, standardized set of indicators used to measure the performance of a health plan.
-Each year, we conduct an extensive analysis that you can use to identify trends, make informed choices about health care and witness HAP's ongoing commitment to improved performance. - To view our Quality Program document, a summary of our overall objectives and progress, log in at hap.org, select Protecting Your Health tab and click on HAP's Quality Program.
-Members without internet access can contact Customer Service at (800) 801-1770 and request to speak with the Quality Management Department.

-• Utilization management for quality care

-For information about HAP Utilization Management, please call the Customer Service team at the number on your ID card.
+Each year, we conduct an extensive analysis that you can use to identify trends, make informed choices about health care and witness HAP's ongoing commitment to improved performance. - To view our Quality Program document, a summary of our overall objectives and progress, log in at www.hap.org/login, select Protecting Your Health tab and click on HAP's Quality Program.
+Members without internet access can contact Customer Service at (800) 801-1770 and request to speak with the Quality Management Department. - Utilization management for quality care - For information about HAP Utilization Management, please call the Customer Service team at the number on your ID card.
 They will answer your questions or transfer you to a Utilization Management team member if needed.
 Our business hours are listed below.

-Type of service Hours of operation

-Admissions team Answers questions about Monday through Friday

-admissions, transfers, and inpatient 8am - 5pm

-review After normal business hours,

-call

-313-664-8833 Option #3

-TTY 711

-Customer Service also has free

-language interpreter services

-available for non-English

-speakers.

-Type of service Hours of operation

-Referral team Answers questions about outpatient Monday through Friday

-prior authorizations and services, 8am - 4:30pm

-such as durable medical equipment, 313-664-8950

-in-home care, home infusion and

-end-of-life care After normal business hours,

-call

-313-664-8950 Option #1

-TTY 711

-Inpatient Answers questions about skilled Monday through Friday

-Rehabilitation/Skilled nursing facilities and rehabilitation 8am - 5pm

-Nursing services

-After normal business hours,

-call

-313-664-8833 Option #1

-TTY 711
+Type of service Hours of operation Admissions team Answers questions about Monday through Friday admissions, transfers, and inpatient review 8am - 5pm call 313-664-8833 Option #3 TTY 711 Customer Service also has free language interpreter services available for non-English speakers.
+Referral team Answers questions about outpatient prior authorizations and services, such as durable medical equipment, Monday through Friday 8am - 4:30pm call in-home care, home infusion and end-of-life care 313-664-8950 Option #1 TTY 711 Inpatient Answers questions about skilled Monday through Friday Rehabilitation/Skilled nursing facilities and rehabilitation 8:30am - 5pm call Nursing services 313-664-8833 Option #1 TTY 711